Jhanny-Kin/BiliBili-Video-Tracer/README.md

 Manual version: The script only pulls the video information once, but it includes a simple interface and some extra info as well.
 Nothing is going to be stored, so it's just for test before you use the auto version.

-Note: The minimum time between two runs of the script is one minute as BiliBili refrash the data every minute.
+Note: The minimum time between two runs of the script is 75s as BiliBili refrash the data in this frequency.